hbctraining/variant_analysis/lessons/05_alignment_QC.md

 ## Collecting Alignment Statistics

 The next step of QC is where we need to evaluate the quality of the alignments.
-We will start by running the code required compute metrics, then we will discuss the metrics and evaluate our results against the general expecations.
+We will start by running the code required to compute metrics, then we will discuss the metrics and evaluate our results against the general expecations.

 <p align="center">
 <img src="../img/Alignment_QC.png" width="800">